Admission Open 2019

 Around 3 lakh candidates are taking AIIMS MBBS 2018 entrance for admission to 800 MBBS seats.
 It is one of the most popular medical entrance exams in India.
-Qualifying in this exam means medical aspirants can get admission in the prestigious nine All India Institute of Medical Sciences (AIIMS) institutions, including two new AIIMS established at Guntur and Nagpur.
+Qualifying in this exam means medical aspirants can get admission in the prestigious nine All India Institute of Medical Sciences (AIIMS) institutions, including two new AIIMS, established at Guntur and Nagpur.
 According to previous years' trends, it has been observed that this exam demands a lot of dedication and hard work.

 We have also provided a sneak peek into last year's AIIMS MBBS entrance exam so that you know what to expect in this year's exam.
 By going through previous years' exam analysis, you can become more familiar with the exam pattern and the difficulty level.
 Also, you can prepare yourself better for the exam day.

-All India Institute of Medical Sciences (AIIMS) New Delhi conducted the AIIMS MBBS 2017 Entrance Exam on May 28, 2017 at more than 160 centres across India.
+All India Institute of Medical Sciences (AIIMS) New Delhi conducted the AIIMS MBBS 2017 Entrance Exam on May 28, 2017, at more than 160 centres across India.
 Around 1.5 lakh candidates appeared for the national level medical entrance exam for admission to 707 MBBS seats across 7 AIIMS institutions in the country.

 The computer-based exam was held in two shifts - 9.00 am to 12.30 pm and 3 pm to 6.30 pm.

 The exam had 200 questions, which were asked from Physics, Chemistry, Biology and General Knowledge and Reasoning.
-As far as the marking scheme was concerned, candidates were given one mark for every correct answer and there was a negative marking for every incorrect answer.
+As far as the marking scheme was concerned, candidates were given one mark for every correct answer and there was negative marking for every incorrect answer.

 The duration of the exam was 3 hours 30 minutes and the paper was based on the 10+2 syllabus.
 Majority of the questions asked in the examination were from 11th Class.

 Students who appeared for AIIMS MBBS 2017 exam found the paper to be of a much higher difficulty level as compared to previous years’ papers.
 Physics was found to be the toughest of all sections.
-According to a students, Physics was found to be time-consuming section because majority of the questions were calculative in nature.
+According to students, Physics was found to be time-consuming section because the majority of the questions were calculative in nature.
 In comparison, other sections turned out to be easy.